 The other five?
-Oh come on, you should know them by now… the northernmost point (CTMQ visit here), the highest point (CTMQ Visit here), the NY-CT-MA Tri-Point (CTMQ visit here), the highest summit (Bear Mountain), and the highest elevation pond (CTMQ visit here).
+Oh come on, you should know them by now… the northernmost point, the highest point, the CT-MA-NY Tri-Point, the highest summit (Bear Mountain), and the highest elevation pond.
 Doing all that and not dipping a toe in our deepest lake?
-That’s just stupid.
+That’s would just be stupid.

 It was originally called Lakeville Lake.
 Which is stupider.
 But at least now you know why this part of Salisbury is the village of Lakeville.
 Surrounded by that village, the 353-acre Wononskopomuc Lake is a fairly circular lake divided in half by a north-south ridge running below the water’s surface.
 The western basin holds a maximum depth of 106 feet.
 The eastern basin has a maximum depth of 60 feet, leaving Lakeville Lake with an average depth of 36 feet.
 Underground springs feed the lake along with surface water from Sucker Brook and two unnamed streams.

 Unless you want more… Much, much more.
 Firstly, the lake is now a beautiful recreational area open for boating and fishing and there’s even a nice little beach and what appeared to be, from a distance, a large and modern building to hang out in.
 I didn’t feel like paying the 10 bucks to park and find out for myself.

 As with everything in Connecticut, there is a long and rich history associated with the lake.
 Lots of cool little tidbits from the last 200 years here.
 This, from Wononscopomuc.org: